jedcn/reveal-ck/README.md

   meaningful diffs between versions of ```slides.haml```.
 This is slightly easier than if you track the generated presentation.

-In the end, the presentation framework, [reveal.js][reveal-js], can make things pretty, but only you can make a presentation that is worthwhile.
+In the end, [reveal.js][reveal-js], can make things pretty, but only you can make a presentation that is worthwhile.

 [jedcn-reveal-ck]: http://jedcn.com/posts/reveal-ck
 [github-jedcn-reveal-ck-template]: http://github.com/jedcn/reveal-ck-template